coleifer/peewee/docs/peewee/api.rst

     .. py:attribute:: null

-        A boolean value indicating whether ``NULL``s are permitted in this column.
+        A boolean value indicating whether ``NULL`` is permitted in this column.

     .. py:attribute:: primary_key